Inside-out cross-covariance for spatial multivariate data: Applications

 In both scenarios, we target the estimation of the cross-correlation between the 24 outcomes at zero spatial distance, as well as predictions at a test set of 400 locations located on a $20\times 20$ grid (the same across all 40 datasets).
 We compare models based on RMSE in estimating the zero-distance correlations $\rho_{ij}, i<j$, averaged across datasets, as well as the marginal smoothness in the \modelname-generated data.
 We split the prediction task into two subtasks.
 In the first (labeled ``full''), we perform predictions of the entire vector of $24$ outcomes.
 In the second (``partial''), we make predictions for $4$ outcomes (randomly selected at each location in the test set) using data about the other $20$.
 In both subtasks, none of the data in the test set is used to train any of the models; we compare models via root mean square prediction error (RMSPE), averaged across datasets and variables.

-We test estimation and prediction performance of several variants of the GP-\modelname\ response model: \textit{\modelname\ Full} estimates $\phi_j, \nu_j, \tau^2_j$ in the \modelname-generated data, whereas fixes $\nu_j=1$ in the \lmc-generated data, using Metropolis-within-Gibbs updates of $\btheta$ as described in Section \ref{sec:response_sampling}; \textit{\modelname\ Grid} fixes $\phi_j=30, \tau^2=10^{-3}$ for all $j$ in the \modelname-generated data scenario, and assumes a uniform prior on $\nu_j$ on a sequence of 30 equally-spaced numbers starting at 0.5 and ending at 2; \textit{\modelname\ Cluster} fixes $\phi_j=30, \tau^2=10^{-3}$ but implements the clustering method of Section \ref{sec:qclustering}, fixing the number of clusters at $6$.
-We fit a scalable \lmc\ with R package \texttt{meshed}, fixing $k=6$ in the \modelname-generated data and $k=8$ for \lmc-generated data.
+We test estimation and prediction performance of several variants of the GP-\modelname\ response model: \textit{\modelname\ Full} estimates $\phi_j, \nu_j, \tau^2_j$ in the \modelname-generated data, whereas fixes $\nu_j=1$ in the \lmc-generated data, using Metropolis-within-Gibbs updates of $\btheta$ as described in Section \ref{sec:response_sampling}; \textit{\modelname\ Grid} fixes $\phi_j=30, \tau^2=10^{-3}$ for all $j$ in the \modelname-generated data scenario, and assumes a uniform prior on $\nu_j$ on a sequence of 30 equally-spaced numbers starting at 0.5 and ending at 2.
+We fit a scalable \lmc\ with R package \texttt{meshed} (v0.3), fixing $k=6$ in the \modelname-generated data and $k=8$ for \lmc-generated data.
 Finally, we compare with spatial univariate methods and non-spatial multivariate methods.
-For the former, we fit 24 independent univariate NNGP models to each of the 40 datasets using R package \texttt{spNNGP} \citep{spnngp_rpack}: in \modelname-generated datasets, we fix $\phi_j=30$ for all $j$ and estimate smoothness, nugget, and variance.
-In \lmc-generated datasets, we fix $\nu_j=1$ for all $j$ and estimate decay, nugget, and variance.
+For the former, we fit 24 independent univariate NNGP models to each of the 40 datasets using R package \texttt{spNNGP} \citep{spnngp_rpack}: in \modelname-generated datasets, we fix $\phi_j=30$ for all $j$ and estimate smoothness, nugget effect, and variance.
+In \lmc-generated datasets, we fix $\nu_j=1$ for all $j$ and estimate decay, nugget effect, and variance.
 We compute $\rho_{ij}$ for the NNGP models as the correlation between samples from the posterior predictive distributions.
 The nonspatial multivariate method simply assumes $\by(\bl) \iidsim N(\bzero, \bSigma)$.
 Timing for all methods is calculated as model fitting plus prediction time.
 Model fitting for all methods involves MCMC for 10,000 iterations, discarding the first half as burn-in.